alexeyinkin/flutter-onmessage/README.md

 However, `dart:html` is not available on platforms other than web.
 If you use it, your app cannot be built there.

+The Dart team recommends conditional import of files that use `dart:html` which gets your app complex.
+And even then you must silence a linter warning of importing `dart:html` in a non-web-only package.

 This package provides a wrapper for that stream of messages that can be used on all platforms.
 On platforms other than web, the stream would just produce no events.